combes-group/hugo-research-group-site/content/authors/Jinhua/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Jinhua is an undergraduate student in applied math and electrical engineering
+bio: Jinhua was undergraduate student in applied math and electrical engineering

 interests:
   - Quantum Computing